MartyP233/gbif_backbone_download/README.md

 # GBIF Taxonomy Downloader

-Download and process the GBIF Backbone Taxonomy for fast local taxonomic classification using table joins instead of API calls.
+**Temporary project** to download the GBIF Backbone Taxonomy and prepare it for loading into Microsoft Fabric to support development / iteration for the edna project.

 ## Overview

-This tool downloads the complete GBIF Backbone Taxonomy (10+ million species) and converts it to Parquet format for efficient querying with Polars.
-This allows you to perform taxonomic matching locally using fast table joins instead of hitting the GBIF API.
+This is a temporary utility project that downloads the complete GBIF Backbone Taxonomy (10+ million species) and converts it to Parquet format.
+The resulting `raw_gbif__backbone.parquet` file is then **manually uploaded to the Fabric Species workspace** and converted to a table for use in taxonomic classification workflows.

 ## Quick Start